Semi-detached: Model villages

-In the wool towns of Yorkshire three families built villages for their workers.
-In each, there was a hierarchy of houses: long terraces for the workers, larger houses in shorter terraces for the overlookers, semi-detached houses for the junior managers, and detached houses for the elite.
+In the wool towns of Yorkshire, three factory-owning families built villages for their workers.
+In each, there was a hierarchy of houses: long terraces for the workers, larger houses in shorter terraces for the overlookers (overseers), semi-detached houses for the junior managers, and detached houses for the elite.
 The first such village was built by Colonel Edward Ackroyd, at Copley, West Yorkshire, between 1849 and 1853, the second by Sir Titus Salt at Saltaire (1851–1861), and the third was the West Hill Park Estate in Halifax built by John Crossley.
 Model villages in Lancashire followed, with developments like Houldsworth Village.
 Semi-detached housing in colliery villages was rare; status here was determined by the length of the terrace.

 The development of Port Sunlight and Bournville was important.
 The Port Sunlight model village was begun in 1887.
 William Lever used architects William Owen and his son Segar Owen and stated in 1888 that:

 It is my and my brother's hope, some day, to build houses in which our work-people will be able to live and be comfortable – semi-detached houses with gardens back and front, in which they will be able to know more about the science of life than they can in a back-to-back slum.

 At Bournville in 1879 the Cadbury development started with a detached house for the manager and six pairs of semis with large gardens for key workers.
 By 1895 the village was made up of semis and short terraces, showing that a low density layout could be a practical possibility even for the working classes.
 The examples of Bournville and Port Sunlight were seized on by Ebenezer Howard, and they became key models for the Garden City movement.